-The keypad keys on the far right side of the instrument serve a dual function.
+The keypad keys can serve a dual function.
 When the display is showing one of the configuration menus, the keypad is used for navigation and data entry.
-When the display is in the Home Status Display, their function is identified by a label printed just above the key and is as follows:
+When the display is in the Home Display, their function is identified by a label printed just above the key and is as follows:

-ChA(▲), ChB(1) - Go to the Input Channel Setup menu.
+ChA(▲), ChB(1), ChC(2), ChD(3) - Go to the Input Channel Setup menu.
 Loop 1(5), Loop 2(6) - Go to the Control Loop Setup menu.